Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 Maybe a change log?
 Would you have one for the entire project, one for each folder, or one for every file?
 What about small changes, like one line?

-The larger your project grow, this becomes more of an issue.
+The larger your project grows, this becomes more of an issue.
 And we haven't even talked about collaboration or reverting changes.

-These are problems that version control systems solves.
+These are problems that version control systems solve.

-It's a software that keeps track of your projects history - every single change.
+It's software that keeps track of your project's history - every single change.

 It also helps with smooth collaboration without conflicts.